Cognism vs Scalelist

 Cognism integrates natively with Salesforce, HubSpot, Pipedrive, Microsoft Dynamics, and Bullhorn for CRMs, plus Salesloft, Outreach, and Zapier for automation.

 The Chrome Extension overlays on LinkedIn, Sales Navigator, and corporate websites.
-Cognism also launched a native 2-way HubSpot sync in February 2026 and offers REST APIs with Search, Enrich, and Redeem endpoints.
+Cognism launched a native 2-way HubSpot sync in February 2026 and offers REST APIs with Search, Enrich, and Redeem endpoints.
 This ecosystem covers most standard sales workflows.

 ZoomInfo's App Marketplace lists 120 partner integrations across CRM, marketing automation, sales engagement, data warehouse, and communications platforms.

-Beyond standard connectors, ZoomInfo's Enterprise API gives programmatic access to its full data and intelligence layer, and the MCP server connects ZoomInfo to AI models like Claude and ChatGPT.
+Beyond standard connectors, ZoomInfo's Enterprise API gives programmatic access to its full data and intelligence layer, and the ZoomInfo MCP connects ZoomInfo to AI models like Claude and ChatGPT.
 The Cloud Partners program enables direct data ingestion into AWS, Google Cloud, Snowflake, and Databricks.

 Pricing comparison